realkiwitae/Galaga/Notes.md

     1. Win: (you may choose one) achieve N score or kill  M enemies.
 WIP
     2. Lose:  the player's lives are exhausted.
 WIP
 3. UI:
-    1. Current score, Remaining lives, Menu to start/restart game.
+    1. Current score(ok), Remaining lives(ok), Menu to start/restart game.
 WIP
 4. Gameplay:
     3. Enemies fly in groups into a formation near the top of the screen, then begin flying down toward the player, firing bullets.
 TODO
 5. Bonus: